 4. Supporting articles target the same sub-intent as the pillar

 Pillar is “Claude API guide.”
-Satellites are “Claude API tutorial,” “Claude API how-to.”
-All hit the same intent — they cannibalize, don’t complement.
-(See Cluster overlap cannibalize.)
+Satellites are “Claude API tutorial” and “Claude API how-to.”
+All three chase the same query — they cannibalize rather than complement.
+(See Cluster overlap / keyword cannibalize.)
+As a rule of thumb, if a supporting page ranks for the same primary keyword as the pillar, it’s cannibalizing and should be re-scoped or consolidated.

-How to spot it: Pillar and satellites have similar titles + target the same broad query.
-Designed-overlap, not designed-complement.
+How to spot it: Pillar and satellites share similar titles and target the same broad query.
+In Search Console, two of your URLs surface for the identical query — designed overlap, not designed complement.

 5. Satellites don’t link forward to each other

-Pillar links to satellite A, which links back to pillar.
-Pillar links to satellite B, which links back to pillar.
-A and B don’t link to each other.
-The cluster is a hub-and-spoke without web.
+Pillar links to satellite A, which links back to the pillar.
+Pillar links to satellite B, which links back to the pillar.
+A and B never link to each other.
+The cluster is a hub-and-spoke without a web.

-How to spot it: Crawl satellite-to-satellite link count.
-If it’s mostly 0, the cluster is undirected on the satellites’ side.
+How to spot it: Crawl satellite-to-satellite link counts.
+If they’re mostly 0, the cluster is undirected on the satellites’ side.

 6. The pillar is too broad

-Pillar is “Everything about Claude” — covers API, web app, mobile app, enterprise.
-Each sub-topic deserves its own pillar.
-The current pillar is too horizontal; satellites can’t all link credibly.
+Pillar is “Everything about Claude” — covering API, web app, mobile app, and enterprise.
+Each of those deserves its own pillar.
+The current page is too horizontal, so no satellite can link to it credibly.

-How to spot it: Pillar attempts to cover 4+ distinct user intents.
-Better to split into 2-3 narrower pillars.
+How to spot it: The pillar attempts 4+ distinct user intents.
+Split it into 2-3 narrower pillars instead.

 Shortest path to fix

-For your pillar topic, list what readers want:
+For your pillar topic, list what readers actually want.
+You won’t write all of them, but you need a roadmap:

 Pillar: Claude API